-Figure 7 shows the tracks produced by different experiments during the period between 0000UTC 24 July 2005 and 1800UTC 25 July 2005.
-Note that the forecasts shown in Fig.7 (also Figs. 8, 9, 13, 17,18, 21) include the first 12-h analysis period.
-The track errors from each experiment are shown in Figure 8.
-The storm track has been improved in all forecasts with data assimilation.
-When all data are assimilated into the model (ALL-27), the forecast landfall location and time are superior to that produced by the CTRL (Fig. 7) and yields the largest improvement (~50%) for most forecast times (Figs. 7 and 8).
+(ALL-27), the forecast landfall location and time are superior to that produced by the CTRL (Fig. 7) and yield the largest improvement (~50%) for most forecast times (Figs. 7 and 8).
 The CTRL storm made landfall almost 3 h earlier than observed about 75 km southwest of the verifying location.
-With assimilation of all data (ALL-27), the landfall time error is about one-half hour, and the forecast landfall location is about 40 km from the actual location (Fig.7).
-In regards to individual data type assimilation, the QuikSCAT data show the most significant impact on the forecast track (Fig. 8).
+With assimilation of all data (ALL-27), the landfall time error is about 0.5 h, and the forecast landfall location is about 40 km from the actual location (Fig. 7).
+In regard to the individual data type assimilation, the QuikSCAT data show the most significant impact on the forecast track (Fig. 8).

-2) INTENSITY
+2) Intensity

 Figure 9 compares storm intensity forecasts in terms of both minimum sea level pressure and maximum surface wind speed.
 Similar to the track forecasts, the best forecasts are produced by assimilating all three data types into the model.
-With assimilation of QuikSCAT data only, the model reproduces a better maximum near surface wind forecast but slightly worse minimum central sea level pressure than the CTRL.
-Assimilation of GOES wind and dropwindsonde data both result in positive impact on the minimum sea level pressure and maximum surface wind speed forecasts.
-The dropwindsonde data appear more beneficial to the minimum central sea level pressure forecasts, whereas the GOES wind data produce more positive impact on the maximum surface wind speed forecasts.
+With assimilation of QuikSCAT data only, the model reproduces a better maximum near-surface wind forecast but slightly worse minimum central sea level pressure than the CTRL.
+Assimilation of GOES wind and dropwindsonde data both result in positive impacts on the minimum sea level pressure and maximum surface wind speed forecasts.
+The dropwind-sonde data appear to be more beneficial to the minimum central sea level pressure forecasts, whereas the GOES wind data produce more positive impacts on the maximum surface wind speed forecasts.

-3) PRECIPITATION
+3) Precipitation

-Figure 10 shows the precipitation forecasts from the different experiments, compared with the estimated rainfall rate derived from the TRMM Microwave Imager (TMI) and Infrared (IR) data at 1435 UTC 24 July 2005.
-The observed precipitation distribution (Fig. 10a; Courtesy of Naval Research Laboratory) includes two major rainbands on the east and north sides of the tropical storm over the ocean, and a precipitation maximum in the southeast quadrant of the storm near the coast of Mexico.
+Figure 10 shows the precipitation forecasts from the different experiments, compared with the estimated rainfall rate derived from the TRMM Microwave Imager (TMI) and infrared (IR) data at 1435 UTC 24 July 2005.
+The observed precipitation distribution (Fig. 10a; courtesy of Naval Research Laboratory) includes two major rainbands on the east and north sides of the tropical storm over the ocean, and a precipitation maximum in the southeast quadrant of the storm near the coast of Mexico.
 The CTRL produces a fairly realistic precipitation structure to the north of the storm (Fig. 10b), but misses the major maximum to the southeast.
-With the assimilation of QuikSCAT data only, the model reproduces somewhat realistic rainband structure to the north of the storm, but misses the major rainbands on the east side (Fig. 10c).
+With the assimilation of QuikSCAT data only, the model reproduces a somewhat realistic rainband structure to the north of the storm, but misses the major rainbands on the east side (Fig. 10c).
 The major rainfall maximum near the coast is also missed.
-The forecast with GOES-11 wind data assimilation is similar to the Quikscat and generates reasonable rainband structure on the north side of the storm, but also misses the maximum precipitation center near the coast line (Fig. 10d).
-The dropwindsonde data assimilation forecasts capture the rainfall feature near the coast line of Mexico well.
+The forecast with GOES-11 wind data assimilation is similar to that of QuikSCAT and generates a reasonable rainband structure on the north side of the storm, but also misses the maximum precipitation center near the coastline (Fig. 10d).
+The dropwindsonde data assimilation forecasts capture the rainfall features near the coastline of Mexico well.
 Strong rainbands on the east and north sides are also reproduced, although some details are still missing (Fig. 10e).
 The most successful results of the maximum rainfall feature to the southeast of the storm are obtained with all three data types assimilated into the model (Fig. 10f).